SingHacks-2025/ancileo-msig/README.md

 └── README.md                    ← Detailed docs for the payment stack
 ```

+**EXTRA NOTES ON QUOTATION AND PURCHASE API USAGE**

+***Quotation Step:***
+Use the API retrieve the offer, and as at the moment only one offer was output on the response, you are allowed to inject in the response a mock of offers for the other 2 policies processed in Block 1, then proceed with the comparison of policy to offer

+***Purchasing Step:***
+In the purchase part, use the main offer data provided on the previous Quotation response, no matter of the output of the Block  4 on the offered policies
+Objective of Block 4 is to make comparison out of the 3 products based on your personality and all information retrieved on user (leverage integration of your agents with various data sources)

 **The Stack** (runs locally via Docker):

 | Service | Port | What It Does |